 Overall, it’s important to ensure you have all of these areas covered by your self-employed cleaner’s insurance policy.
 The only exception to this is motor insurance, which you’ll typically have insured under a different policy altogether.
 Visit our Self employed domestic cleaner insurance to get a quote now.

-The Cleaner's insurance you need, at a price you can afford.
+Cleaner's insurance at a price you can afford with FREE legal expenses cover.